rnnh/bioinfo-notebook/docs/blast.md

 [UniProtKB/Swiss-Prot](https://en.wikipedia.org/wiki/UniProt#UniProtKB.2FSwiss-Prot) is a manually annotated, non-redundant protein sequence database.
 As it is well-annotated and curated, the Swiss-Prot database gives informative results when searched locally using `blastp` and `blastx`.
 The link used in the `wget` command is copied and pasted from the [UniProt downloads page](https://www.uniprot.org/downloads).
-[This is the FTP link](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz) to the compressed FASTA sequences of the Swiss-Prot database.
+The compressed FASTA sequences of the Swiss-Prot database on `ftp.uniprot.org`.

 These FASTA amino acid sequences are compressed into a `.gz` (gzip) file.
 Before using the `makeblastdb` command, this FASTA file is uncompressed using `gunzip`, turning `uniprot_sprot`**`.fasta.gz`** into `uniprot_sprot`**`.fasta`**.